b3rday/selfbits-ionic-starter/README.md

 # [Selfbits Backend as a Service (BaaS)](http://www.selfbits.org) Mobile App Starter

-A simple tab-based Mobile Application template to get you started with Selfbits BaaS.
+A tab-based Mobile Application template to get you started with Selfbits BaaS.
+It introduces you to Selfbits Authorization services with OAuth integration and to Selfbits Database-as-a-Service service.

 This template is based on [ionic-starter-tabs](https://github.com/driftyco/ionic-starter-tabs).

 ## Prerequisites
 What you need for your App to run: